Mholscher/gledger/doc/source/GLModels.rst

 The GLModels module contains the classes of the General Ledger model.

 These models are the building blocks for the application.
-They contain the fields in the database specified as Flask-SQLAlchemy mappers.
-The classes these mappers describe are also the classes where the system calls functions on, to return instances of the classes and to alter the attributes of the classes.
+They contain the fields in the database.
+The classes with these fields are also the classes where the system calls functions on, to return instances of the classes and to alter the values in the database.

 The account
 -----------